A Tiny C (x86_64) Function Hooking Library

 Detour methods

 Two different approaches to method detouring were investigated and implemented in the cdl86 C library.
 First let’s have a look at a typical function call for a simple C program.
-We will be using GDB to inspect the resulting dissasembly.
+We will be using GDB to inspect the resulting disassembly.

 1